shanksauce/Q/README.md

     https://github.com/symfony/ClassLoader

-Both projects should be cloned into the api directory.
+Both projects have been included as submodules.
+You should be able to get away with running:

+    git submodule init
+    git submodule update

-It also requires RabbitMQ, which can be found at:
+Q also requires RabbitMQ, which can be found at:

     http://www.rabbitmq.com/

-You might also want to have a MongoDB instance sitting somewhere to store a list of merchants/vendors that could utilize a queuing system.
+Additionally, Q requires a MongoDB instance sitting somewhere to store a list of merchants/vendors that could utilize a queuing system.